iankorf/pypractice/imeter/README.md

 python3 kmercompare.py kmers-prox-400-5 kmers-dist-400-5
 ```

-So there's a difference by some sort of measurement, but is that actually
+So there's a difference by some sort of measurement, but is the difference
-meaningful?
+biologically or statistically significant?

 ## Meaningful Comparisons ##

-To figure out proximal and distal introns are different from each other, we
+To figure out if proximal and distal introns are different from each other, we
-need some way of figuring out what is expected.
+need some way of measuring what is expected.
 One way to do this is to split
 each set of introns into 2 parts.
 Then compare the parts to each other.
 Are
 proximal introns similar to other proximal introns?
 Are distal introns similar
 to distal introns?
 Are they different from each other?